wur-bioinformatics/introduction-to-bioinformatics/week1.md

 The structure of an amino acid.
 Four groups are connected to the α-carbon: an amino group, a hydrogen atom, a carboxyl group, and a side chain (R group).
-Credits: Rice University, CC BY 4.0 https://creativecommons.org/licenses/by/4.0, via OpenStax.
+Credits: Rice University, CC BY 4.0 https://creativecommons.org/licenses/by/4.0, via OpenStax {cite}`aminoacid_2018`.
 :::

 :::{important}